zopefoundation/zope.component/docs/factory.rst

    >>> kl.__class__
    <class 'Klass'>

-Since we passed in a couple positional and keyword arguments
+Since we passed in a couple positional and a keyword argument

 .. doctest::

    >>> kl.args
    (1, 2)
    >>> kl.kw
-   {'foo': 3, 'bar': 4}
+   {'foo': 3}

    >>> factory2(3)
    3